szensk/subllualove/README.md

 Snippets
 --------
 There are snippets for most built-in Lua functions (ex: coroutine.resume), some LuaJIT functions (ex: bit.bor), and LuaDoc tags are available in comments.
-For example. "--param" expands to "-- @param type name desc".
+For example. "@param" expands to "-- @param type name desc".

 Auto completion
 ---------------